ecadlabs/taquito/docs/smartcontracts.md

   </TabItem>
   <TabItem value='object'>

 In the following example, a contract's `set_child_record` method will be called by passing the parameter in an object format.
-The `methodsObject` member of the `ContractAnstraction` class allows doing so.
+The `methodsObject` member of the `ContractAbstraction` class allows doing so.
 First, it is possible to obtain details about the signature of the `set_child_record` entry point by using the `getSignature` method as follow:

 ```js live noInline
 // const Tezos = new TezosToolkit('https://api.tez.ie/rpc/granadanet');